Updated: 29 Oct 2020

 With a group that decision is made a whole lot easier.
 I never split a group and will judge the physical nature of the next shoot on the weakest member of the team.
 On many occasions I have risk assessed the situation in my mind and had to upset a number of individuals more than capable of overcoming that challenge.

 Prior to any Landscape photography shoot, I will always use the technology available to me to research the intended location.
-I spend a lot of time on Google Maps (both maps and imagery) to plan my route, as well as weather forecasting sites for the local area and my TPE (The Photographer’s Ephemeris) app.
+I spend a lot of time on Google Maps and Google Earth (both maps and imagery) planning my route, as well as weather forecasting sites for the local area and my TPE (The Photographer’s Ephemeris) app.

 If you are unaware of this app it is well worth researching and for a relatively small fee is well worth purchasing.